BrainInBlack/TwitchStreaker/README.md

 # TwitchStreaker for Streamlabs Chatbot

+In light of recent events, regarding Streamlabs, we will suspend further development of the script until a satisfying solution has been found.
+Technical support will still be provided via our [Discord](https://discord.gg/HWTaady) or [GitHub](https://github.com/BrainInBlack/TwitchStreaker/Issues).

 Initially created for the Twitch-Streamer [AnEternalEnigma](https://twitch.tv/AnEternalEnigma) to keep track of new and gifted subscriptions to his channel.
 This is the public version of the same exact script, with some minor changes to make it a little more generic.

 TwitchStreaker is compatible with Twitch and YouTube.
 For YouTube, only the regular Subscription options apply.